2007 Arizona Cardinals season: Week 14: at Seattle Seahawks

-Week 15
+Week 15: at New Orleans Saints

 Hoping to recover from their divisional road loss to the Seahawks, the Cardinals flew to the Louisiana Superdome for a Week 15 intraconference duel with the New Orleans Saints.
 In the first quarter, the Cardinals took flight as QB Kurt Warner completed a 1-yard TD pass to TE Troy Bienemann.
 The Saints responded with QB Drew Brees completing a 19-yard TD pass to WR Marques Colston.
 In the second quarter, Arizona trailed as RB Aaron Stecker got a 1-yard TD run.
 The Cardinals would tie the game Warner completing an 18-yard TD pass to WR Larry Fitzgerald.
 However, New Orleans took the lead with Brees completing a 32-yard TD pass to WR David Patten.

 In the third quarter, the Saints increased their lead as RB Aaron Stecker managed to get a 6-yard TD run.
 The Cards would sneak closer as Warner completed a 3-yard TD pass to rookie TE Ben Patrick.
 However, New Orleans answered with kicker Martín Gramática getting a 31-yard field goal.
 In the fourth quarter, Arizona tried to mount a comeback as kicker Neil Rackers nailed a 26-yard field goal.
 However, the Saints defense was too much to overcome.

 The Cardinals were officially eliminated from playoff contention the next day, after the Minnesota Vikings defeated the Chicago Bears, meaning again that the home team hosting the Super Bowl would not be participating therein.

 With the loss, the Cardinals fell to 6–8.

-Week 16
+Week 16: vs. Atlanta Falcons

 With the win, the Cardinals improved to 7–8.

-Week 17
+Week 17: vs. St. Louis Rams

 With the win, the Cardinals improved to 8–8.
 The 29-point victory allowed the Cardinals to finish the season with a positive point differential (404 scored, 399 allowed) for the first time since 1993.